Electro707/ee-parts-database/README.md

 ## Database specification
 For more details as to how parts are stored in the database, see [DATABASE_SPEC.md](DATABASE_SPEC.md)

-The python file `database.py` includes a `EEData` class, which is a wrapper around the database.
+The python file `e7epd.py` includes a `E7EPD` class, which is a wrapper around the database.
 An official documentation for this class is coming soon, alright the functions should be documented enough to figure them out.

-To run the `database.py`, you will need Python>3.7 with their pre-installed packages.
+To run the `e7epd.py`, you will need Python>3.7 with their pre-installed packages.

 ## CLI Application
 To start using this application/database, simply launch `cli.py`.
 Prompts should show up, allowing you to do the following basic tasks per component type: